TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 and indexing objects specific to the task.
 This makes looping over all of the characters in a String a more difficult task than in other languages.

-Thankfully, we do not have to resort to this to reverse a String — we can simply call the .reversed() method (or .reverse(), in earlier Swift versions).
+Thankfully, we do not have to resort to this to reverse a String â€” we can simply call the .reversed() method (or .reverse(), in earlier Swift versions).

 ### Reversed()